cladams7905/w101-earn-crowns/README.md

 2. Navigate to your project: `cd Desktop/wizard101-bot`
 3. Run: `npm run earn-crowns`

+### Debug Mode (Troubleshooting)

+If the bot isn't working properly, you can run it in debug mode to see what's happening:

+1. Run: `npm run debug`
+2. This will:
+   - Open a visible Chrome browser window so you can see what the bot is doing
+   - Take screenshots at important steps (saved as `debug-*.png` files)
+   - Show more detailed information in the terminal
+   - Help you identify issues like login problems or reCAPTCHA challenges

+**Note:** Debug mode is slower and shows the browser window, so only use it for troubleshooting.

 ### Setting Up Automatic Running (Cron Job)

 To make the bot run automatically (like every day at 5 PM):